mandeepairborne/samweb/index.md

 - Replace all mentions and links of `Daudix` and `Duckquill` with yours.

 - Replace or edit all the graphics.
 Using [Inkscape](https://inkscape.org) are recommended.
 If you want to reduce the SVGs size, use [svgo](https://github.com/svg/svgo).

+- Add/override styles by doing so in `_sass/custom.scss`. doing this instead of modifying styles directly are strongly recommended, as it will allow you to update Duckquill easily.

 - Test the site locally.
 Run `local.sh serve`.